vwang314/Propagation-Loss-Models/README.md

 ## How to use
 1. Put files in the appropriate locations.
 Structure of the repo matches ns-3 directory structure so files can just be copied over.
-2. Run `./waf build` to build the new models
+2. Run empirical-propagation-loss-comparison.cc with Waf, ns-3 should automatically build the new models from the wscript file
-3. Run empirical-propagation-loss-comparison.cc with Waf
+`./waf --run 'empirical-propagation-loss-comparison.cc --environment=urban'`
+`./waf --run 'empirical-propagation-loss-comparison.cc --environment=suburban'`
+`./waf --run 'empirical-propagation-loss-comparison.cc --environment=rural'`